PROTECT Yourself on Black Friday – Here’s How!

 Unfortunately, these criminals have become experts at ripping people off.
 Their tactics cover a wide range, making it important to recognize the methods they employ before getting scammed.
 Here’s what to watch out for:

-Not only can scammers trick unknowing consumers into spending money; these websites also steal important information from victims.
+Not only can scammers trick unknowing consumers into spending money, but these websites also steal important information from victims.
 This information may include credit card numbers, passwords, and in some cases, even Social Security numbers.

 Often, these websites can be identified by closely examining the address (URL).
 Most scam sites will use nearly identical addresses, with minor variations that are easy to overlook.

 Text messages and emails asking for updated payment information are two ways scammers commonly cheat people.
 Again, these attempts appear to come from legitimate sources, such as big chain retailers like Amazon, Target, or Walmart.

 According to Avanan, an online security company, recent attacks have come in the guise of outrageous Amazon receipts.
 The messages will link directly to the actual Amazon website.
 However, the phone number listed in the message will go to the scammers.
 When a victim calls to dispute a large order, the criminals request payment information to issue a refund or to “look up” the fake order.
 Just like that, the sneaky scammers have a person’s phone number and other sensitive information.

 What makes this new scam so dangerous is that the email a victim receives contains legitimate links, which help it bypass spam filters.
 It also makes the email seem genuine even though it isn’t.